Blendify/blender-manual/trunk/blender_docs/manual/editors/movie_clip_editor/tracking/clip/properties.rst

 This panel contains all settings of the camera used for filming the movie which is currently being edited in the clip editor.

+Camera Presets
-First of all, predefined settings can be used here.
+   Predefined settings can be used here.
-New presets can be added or unused presets can be deleted.
-But such settings as distortion coefficients and principal point are not included into presets and should be filled in even if camera presets are used.
+   But such settings as distortion coefficients and principal point are not included in the presets and should be filled in even if camera presets are used.
 Focal Length
    Is self-explanatory; it is the focal length with which the movie was shot.
    It can be set in millimeters or pixels.
 In most cases focal length is given in millimeters,